Commodification

-Commodification is the process of transforming inalienable, free, or gifted things (objects, services, ideas, nature, personal information, people or animals) into commodities, or objects for sale.
+Commodification is the process of transforming inalienable, free, or gifted things (objects, services, ideas, nature, personal information, people) into commodities, or objects for sale.
 It has a connotation of losing an inherent quality or social relationship when something is integrated by a capitalist marketplace.
 Concepts that have been argued as being commodified include broad items such as the body, intimacy, public goods, animals and holidays.

 History

 Terminology

-The earliest use of the word "commodification" dates from 1975.
+The earliest use of the word commodification dates from 1975.
 Use of the concept of commodification became common with the rise of critical discourse analysis in semiotics.
 The terms commodification and commoditization are sometimes used synonymously, to describe the process of making commodities out of goods, services, and ideas.

 However, other authors distinguish them, with commodification used in social contexts to mean that a non-commercial good has become commercial, typically with connotations of "corrupted by commerce", while commoditization is used in business contexts to mean when the market for an existing product has become a commodity market, where products are interchangeable and there is heavy price competition.
 In a quip: "Microprocessors are commoditized.
 Love is commodified."

 In Marxist theory

 Karl Marx considered commodity a cell-form of capitalism.

 The Marxist understanding of commodity is distinct from its meaning in business.
-Commodity played a key role throughout Karl Marx's work; he considered it a cell-form of capitalism and a key starting point for an analysis of this politico-economic system.
-Marx extensively criticized the social impact of commodification under the name commodity fetishism and alienation.
+The commodity form plays a key role throughout Karl Marx's work; with him considering the commodity as a cell-form of capitalism and a key starting point for an analysis of this politico-economic system.
+Marx extensively criticized the social impact of commodification under the names of commodity fetishism and alienation.

 Prior to being turned into a commodity, an object has a "specific individual use value".
 After becoming a commodity, that same object has a different value: the amount for which it can be exchanged for another commodity.
 According to Marx, this new value of the commodity is derived from the time taken to produce the good, and other considerations are obsolete, including morality, environmental impact, and aesthetic appeal.

 Marx claimed that everything would eventually be commodified: "the things which until then had been communicated, but never exchanged, given, but never sold, acquired, but never bought – virtue, love, conscience – all at last enter into commerce."